camillescott/camillescott.github.io/_posts/2017-11-15-pytest-magic.md

 Slightly better!
 We test three values for $$K$$ instead of one.
 Unfortunately, it still doesn't quite cut it: for some tests we want more a more trivial dBG ( say with $$K=4$$), or we might not want or need to have three instances of every single test.
 We need individual tests to be able to set their own $$K$$, and importantly, it still needs to trickle down to all the fixtures the test depends on.
-I'd also like this to be somewhat clear and concise: turns out that what I've done here can more or less be achieved with indirect parametrization, but I find that interface clunky (and not very well documented) , and besides, this taught me a bit more about pytest.
+I'd also like this to be somewhat clear and concise: turns out that what I'm about to show you
+can more or less be achieved with indirect parametrization, but I find that interface clunky (and not very well documented) , and besides, this taught me a bit more about pytest.